btrettel/flt/to-do.md

         - <https://www.forcheck.nl/index.html>
 - Add code coverage.
 - fmutate.f90:
+    - Start with deleting lines and one other mutation operator.
+The reason to have two is to have the infrastructure for multiple mutation operators from the start.
     - Get papers for FORTRAN 77 mutation tester to see what that did.
         - acree_mutation_1979
         - budd_mutation_1979